pychuang/ll-api/README.rst

 If there is a `Dashboard`_ running, probably you should just create some users through the `Dashboard`_.
 Otherwise, continue here.

+To create site or admin users, you will still need the bin/admin tool.

 To create an example participant and a site (for development/testing purposes), you can run the following script: